thelovelab/comp-bio-setup/quantify.md

 <https://github.com/COMBINE-lab/salmon/releases>

 The linux binaries can be downloaded and run directly on the cluster.
+It's a good idea to just use the *latest* version of Salmon at the beginning of a project.
+Note that you have to create a new *index* if you use a new version of Salmon.

 A workflow of how to run Salmon can be found here:

 <https://combine-lab.github.io/salmon/getting_started/>

+## Index the reference transcripts

-First you'll need to download or generate a FASTA file of all of the transcript sequences.
+First you'll need to download or generate a FASTA file of all of the reference transcript sequences.
 You can download a FASTA file of transcript sequence from [GENCODE](https://www.gencodegenes.org/).
 You can also generate such a file using a tool such as